 Warrior Tradition.
-You may choose two of the below talents.
-You are treated as a 1st level warrior for these effects (unless you later take a level in warrior).
+You may choose two of the below features.
+You are treated as a 1st level warrior, hunter, or rogue for talents (unless you later take a level in warrior).

 Aggressive.
 You gain the Aggressive talent.

-Berserker Rage.
-You gain the Berserker Rage talent.
-If you later gain the talent, increase the total times you can rage before a long rest by 1.
-You may also choose one spellcasting class, and cast spells from that class while raging.

 Brutal Critical.
-You gain the Brutal Critical talent.
+You gain the Brutal Critical talent, and can apply it to spell damage rolls once per spell.

 Relentless.
 You gain the Relentless talent.
 If you later gain the talent, you reduce the base DC by 5.

 Shock Resistant.
 You gain the Shock Resistant talent.

+Primal Intuition.
+You have proficiency with two of the following skills of your choice: Animal Handling, Medicine, Nature, Perception, and Survival.

 Orcish Combat Training.
 You have proficiency with the battleaxe, handaxe, attack claws, and the shortbow.